Kryomatix/kryomatix.github.io/Keyboard 3.0.md

 The original V1 concept for this keyboard was a unibody design with an ergodox layout and a custom tilt
 ![20210318_150203](https://user-images.githubusercontent.com/95006894/149004340-c6e6d537-5152-417a-b3b9-ba2c72a1db26.jpg)

-Prototype V2.0 featured an altered layout derived from the ergodox but modified to accomodate ortholinear keys, as well as a more ergonomic thumb position when gaming with WASD
+Prototype V2.0 featured an altered layout derived from the ergodox but modified to accommodate ortholinear keys, as well as a more ergonomic thumb position when gaming with WASD
 - V2.0 added independently movable halves connected by a TRRS cable
 - V2.0 also used an ATMEGA32U4 in a QFN package to fit in the space by the thumb keys
 - The design also features rotary encoders in the corners of the keyboard